brandur/sorg/content/drafts/graphql.md

 GraphQL, batch queries are built right in.
-Here's a document containing multiple operations on the same query and which uses aliases (`userA`, `userB`) so that the results can be disambiguated in the response:
+Here's a document containing multiple operations on the same query and which uses aliases (`userA`, `userB`) so that the results are disambiguated in the response:

 ``` js
 userA: getUser(id: "user_123") {